-Robyn Klauer, owner of Love, Georgie, sells customizable jewelry through her Shopify site.
+Robyn Klauer, the owner of Love, Georgie, sells customizable jewelry through her Shopify site.
 As we worked on the design of her product detail pages, we could see there were an overwhelming amount of options for the charms that can be added to her bracelets.
 Many different icons, colors, and metal choices.

-We reviewed the statistics for the existing website and began talking of ways to make the customization process easier.
+We reviewed the statistics for the existing website and began talking about ways to make the customization process easier.
 We asked Robyn which charms are selling, as a preliminary question to recommending that Robyn pare her options WAY down.

 Robyn took our cue and got exactly what we were driving at:

 OMG I’ve had a revelation.
 I need to offer slightly LESS customization in order to make ordering easier.
 It hit me like a ton of bricks.
 Let’s take my “she believed she could so she did” bracelet.
 The photo shows a year charm and a graduation cap.
 I’d say a good 75% of the time, people choose those two charms.
 PEOPLE BUY WHAT I TELL THEM TO BUY.
 I’ve always said that!
 And now I’m realizing, people need less choices.

 We agreed completely and were glad to find we were on the same page.
 Numerous studies have been done about how too many choices can be paralyzing for customers.
 A famous one is about a grocery store giving out samples of jam: